SimonJanssen1/MAP-independence_Thesis_Simon_Janssen/README.md

 - The expected Gini index for the variable
 - The mutual information of the variable with the explanation variable
 - The expected number of MAP-independent variables that you get when observing the variable
-- The previous number of MAP-independent variables
+- The current number of MAP-independent variables
 - The minimum number of MAP-independent variables for observing a variable to a specific value assignment
 - The maximum number of MAP-independent variables for observing a variable to a specific value assignment